 All library services and programs are free and open to the public.
 The only exceptions are printing and copying, which costs 10 cents per page, and the almost-monthly Friends of the Library Book Sales, where hardcover books are sold for $1.00 and paperbacks for 25 cents.

-Programs and services include: Reference & Information Services, Test Proctoring, State and Federal Income Tax Forms, Public Access Computers, Wireless Internet Access, Printing, Copying, Scanning, Audiobooks, Billings Job Service Testing Site, Friends of the Library Book Sales, Preschool & Rural School Outreach, Storytime, Book Club Kits, Summer Reading Program, Interlibrary Loan, Special Programs for Children, Youth, and Adults, Public Meeting Space, Downloadable Audiobooks and eBooks, Community Announcement Board, Books, DVDs, Newspapers & Magazines, and Public Review Site for Local and State Documents,
+Programs and services include: Reference & Information Services, Test Proctoring, Federal Income Tax Forms, Public Access Computers, Wireless Internet Access, Printing, Copying, Scanning, Audiobooks, Billings Job Service Testing Site, Friends of the Library Book Sales, Preschool & Rural School Outreach, Storytime, Book Club Kits, Summer Reading Program, Interlibrary Loan, Special Programs for Children, Youth, and Adults, Public Meeting Space, Downloadable Audiobooks and eBooks, Community Announcement Board, Books, DVDs, Newspapers & Magazines, and Public Review Site for Local and State Documents,

 The Red Lodge Friends of the Library provides supplemental funding for library materials and programs and provides volunteers for the Book Sales and the Library Gardens.
 The Friends raise funds through membership, donations, the Fun Run for Charities, and the Book Sales.